Perl5-FFI/FFI-Build/README.md

 # DESCRIPTION

+**NOTE**: This distribution was merged into [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus).
+Go there for further development.

 **WARNING**: Alpha quality software, expect a somewhat unstable API until it stabilizes.
 Documentation may be missing or inaccurate.